M&G Credit Income Investment Trust Expands Share Issuance to Meet Demand - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-M&G Credit Income Investment Trust Plc ( (GB:MGCI) ) has shared an announcement.
+M&G Credit Income Investment Trust Plc ( (GB:MGCI) ) just unveiled an announcement.

-M&G Credit Income Investment Trust Plc has issued 250,000 new ordinary shares at a price of 95.60 pence each to meet the ongoing demand for its shares.
-This issuance increases the total number of ordinary shares in circulation to 192,143,740, which also represents the total number of voting rights in the company.
-This move is expected to enhance the company’s capital base and potentially improve its market positioning by addressing shareholder demand.
+M&G Credit Income Investment Trust plc announced the issuance of 500,000 ordinary shares at a price of 96.10 pence each to meet ongoing demand.
+This issuance increases the total number of ordinary shares and voting rights to 185,293,740, allowing shareholders to adjust their interests according to FCA guidelines.

 Spark’s Take on GB:MGCI Stock